Getting Fibre installed

 There are several steps to get you up and running with Fibre.

-The installation process can take a few weeks or longer depending on the type of house you live in and if consent is required.
-Once you have placed your Fibre broadband order with us, we pass your order onto your local Fibre company. below is the step by step process
+The physical installation can take a few weeks or longer depending on the type of house you live in, and if consent is required.
+Once you have placed your Fibre broadband order with us, we pass your order onto your local Fibre company.

 1. Order your Fibre broadband.